Lots of Backroads in the Everglades

 - Ten Thousand Islands NWR

-- Fakahatchee State Park
+- Fakahatchee State Park (time permitting)

 - Miccosukee Reservation